Max Clifford: Personal life

 Clifford married Elizabeth Louise Porter at St Barnabas Church in Southfields, London, on 3 June 1967.
-Porter died of lung cancer in Sutton, on 8 April 2003.
+Porter died of lung cancer in Sutton, on 8 April 2003. the couple had one daughter, Louise (1971–2023).

 In the late 1970s and early 1980s, Clifford ran and took part in weekly adult parties for his friends and clients around London.
-This brought him into contact with various madams and prostitutes, a connection which he later used to satisfy the needs of his clients, and introduced him to deviant behaviour.
+The parties brought him into contact with various madams, who he claimed were "happy to help me protect stars from being exposed in the press."
+Clifford did not regret his role in organising these events, stating "[a]lthough what I've done is certainly immoral, sexual procuring has never bothered me as long as the people involved are old enough to know what they're doing."
+Several of the young females attendees were motivated by a wish to procure an Equity card and Clifford knew "one or two agents who would issue false contracts in return for sexual favours."

 Part of the evidence for his trial of various indecent assaults revolved around the size of his penis, with victims describing it as both a micropenis, and enormous.
 A doctor measured Clifford's penis at five and a quarter inches long when flaccid, and this fact was used in an attempt to discredit the victims' evidence as unreliable.

 In March 2010, the News of the World settled out of court after Clifford sought legal action against it for intercepting his voicemail.
 After a lunch with editor Rebekah Brooks, the paper agreed to pay Clifford's legal fees and an undisclosed "personal payment" not described as damages.
 The sum exceeded £1 million.
 The money was paid in exchange for him exclusively giving the paper stories over the next several years.

 Clifford lived in Hersham, Surrey, before his incarceration.
-On 4 April 2010, he married his former PA, Jo Westwood; guests included Des O'Connor, Bobby Davro, and Theo Paphitis.
+On 4 April 2010, he married his former PA, Jo Westwood; wedding guests included Des O'Connor, Bobby Davro, and Theo Paphitis.
 In May 2014, Westwood was granted a decree nisi, subsequently ending her four-year marriage to Clifford.

+On 18 August 2014, Clifford was allowed out of HM Prison Littlehey, handcuffed to a prison officer, to attend his brother Bernard's funeral at the North East Surrey Crematorium in South West London.

+Clifford is played by Robert Bathurst in the 2025 ITV drama about the News International phone hacking scandal, The Hack.

 Death

 On 7 December 2017, Clifford collapsed in HM Prison Littlehey after trying to clean his cell.
 He was taken to Hinchingbrooke Hospital, near Huntingdon, where he died of a heart attack three days later, on 10 December, at the age of 74.

 The inquest into Clifford's death heard medical evidence of his poor health leading up to his death.
-In December 2019, the coroner ruled that he had died of natural causes.
+On 18 December 2019, the coroner ruled that he had died of natural causes.